junaidshaik2600/memory-game-color-sequence/Readme.md

 ## Project Description
 The game is built with a focus on user interaction, response accuracy, and step-by-step progression.
 The core logic of this game is designed using JavaScript, implemented with efficient and clean code to ensure seamless performance and user engagement..

-**Important:** The HTML structure and CSS styles for this project have been adapted from various online sources, while the JavaScript logic is uniquely developed by me, ensuring originality and creative problem-solving..
+**Important:** The HTML structure and CSS styles for this project have been adapted from various online sources, while the JavaScript logic is uniquely developed by me, ensuring originality and creative problem-solving.

 ### Key Features
 - **Random Sequence Generation:** Displays a random sequence of colors that the player must remember.